-A strong smelling cleaning agent that is effective for a variety of jobs.
+A strong smelling cleaning agent that has been manufactured since 1929.
+It is effective for a variety of jobs.
 This guide contains uses for Pine-Sol.

 Read and rate the best solutions below by giving them a "thumbs up".

 Keep a spray bottle of half Pinesol/half water under your sink spray outside garbage cans or anywhere you have a pest problem.
 Animals like rodents, opossums, raccoons, etc. don't like the smell.